TurcanVeli/Terminal-Invaders/README.md

 # Terminal-Invaders
  It made for just fun.
-This game is similar Space Invaders but there is one different that there is a enemy in Terminal Invaders but there are many enemy in others.
+This game is similar Space Invaders but there is a small difference between the two games in that there is one enemy in my game.

 Menu